 Cire Trudon Cierge — Blue with Gold Camee

-Tall cylinders crafted from the most superior wax, Ciere Trudon’s Cierge candle collection is the epitome of home luxury.
+Tall cylinders crafted from the most superior wax, Cire Trudon’s Cierge candle collection is the epitome of home luxury.
 While we’re smitten with this sophisticated navy iteration — glossy and topped with a small gilded seal — there are an array of colours to choose between, from cherry red to sunshine yellow.
 (NB: These candles have been used to illuminate the Paris’ Madeleine church, and if it’s good enough for them, it’s good enough for us.)

 Naiad perfumed candle by Régime des Fleurs